Nyerguds/MobiusMapEditor/README.md

 The file "CnCTDRAMapEditor.exe.config" contains settings to customise the editor.
 This is what they do:

+### Editor options:

 * **ModsToLoad**: semicolon (or comma) separated list of mod entries.
 A mod entry can either be a Steam workshop ID, or a path of the type "Tiberian_Dawn\ModName" or "Red_Alert\ModName".
 The paths will initially be looked up under My Documents, but the loading system will also check the Steam workshop files, and use the game prefix part to verify the mod's targeted game.
 Note that due to the order in which files are loaded into the editor, mods are **not** loaded conditionally per map type based on this targeted game.
 The editor also has no way to check which mods are actually enabled in the game, and will load anything that is configured and of which the files can be found.
-* **NoMetaFilesForSinglePlay**: Suppresses the generation of .tga and .json files for single player maps saved to disc.
-This does not affect Steam uploads.
-* **IgnoreBibs**: Ignore bibs in the placement of buildings.
-Note that if you're not careful with this, this might prevent proper rebuilding of AI bases.
 * **MapScale**: Scaling multiplier for the size at which assets are rendered on the map; higher means lower quality.
 This will make the UI more responsive.
 Negative values will enable smooth scaling, which gives nicer graphics but will make the UI noticeable _less_ responsive.
 Defaults to 0.5.
 * **PreviewScale**: Scaling multiplier for the size at which assets are rendered on the preview tools.
 Negative values will enable smooth scaling, but this usually doesn't look good on the upscaled preview graphics.
 Defaults to 1
 * **ExportScale**: Scaling multiplier for the size at which an exported image will be generated through "Tools" → "Export As Image".
 Negative values will enable smooth scaling.
 Defaults to -0.5.
 * **ObjectToolItemSizeMultiplier**: Floating-point multiplication factor for downsizing the item icons on the selection lists on the tool windows.
 * **TemplateToolTextureSizeMultiplier**: Floating-point multiplication factor for the size of tiles shown on the Map tool.
 This scaling is somehow done relative to the screen size; not sure.
 * **MaxMapTileTextureSize**: Maximum for the size of the tiles shown on the Map tool.
 Leave on 0 to disable.
-* **IgnoreRaObsoleteClear**: Prevents the clearing of tiles with ID 255 on RA maps.
-This is purely a research option for analysing modern changes on old maps.
-* [WIP; v1.4.2.1] **UndoRedoStackSize**: The amount of undo/redo actions stored in memory.
+* [WIP; v1.4.3.0] **UndoRedoStackSize**: The amount of undo/redo actions stored in memory.
 Defaults to 50.

 The **ModsToLoad** setting will have the `Tiberian_Dawn\ConcretePavementTD` mod set by default, to complete the incomplete TD Remastered graphics set, meaning it will automatically be loaded if found.

 You can find the mod [on the Steam workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2844969675) and [on ModDB](https://www.moddb.com/games/command-conquer-remastered/addons/concretepavementtd).

+### Tweaks:

+[WIP; v1.4.3.0.
+Some already exist in the current version with slightly different names]

+These options are all enabled by default, but can be disabled if you wish.
+Use these at your own risk.

+* **NoMetaFilesForSinglePlay**: Suppresses the generation of .tga and .json files for single player maps saved to disc, since they are useless clutter and unused by the game.
+This does not affect Steam uploads.
+Note that json files for single player maps will now only contain the Home waypoint.
+* **ConvertRaObsoleteClear**: Automatically clear tiles with ID 255 on RA Temperate/Snow maps, or on Interior maps if more than 80% of the area outside the map bounds is filled with it, to fix the fact old versions of RA saved that as Clear terrain.
+This can be disabled to research changes on old maps.
+* **BlockingBibs**: Bibs block the placement of other structures.
+Note that if you disable this, you should be careful not to block the build plan of rebuildable AI structures.
+Also, the games might have issues with walls overlaying building bibs.
+* **DisableAirUnits**: Air unit reading from maps was a disabled feature in the original games.
+Even though the Remaster re-enabled this, it is buggy and unpredictable, so the editor disables air units by default.
+Air units put on maps will spawn in the air, and will generally find a nearby building of their House to land at.
+* **ConvertCraters**: Any craters of the types CR2-CR6 placed in missions are bugged in the games, and revert to the smallest size of CR1.
+This filters them out and converts them to CR1 craters of the same size, and removes the other craters from the Smudge types list.
+* **BoundsObstructFill**: When filling map tiles with [Ctrl]+[Shift]+[Click], the map boundary acts as border blocking the fill spread.
+This applies both inside and outside the border.
+* **FilterTheaterObjects**: Filter out objects that don't belong in the current map's theater.
+This affects both map loading, and the items visible in the placement lists.
+Do not turn this off unless you really know what you're doing; having theater-illegal objects on maps may cause situations that crash the game.

 ---